hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's resilient on a regional level
-- It stores tables in at least 3 replicas in 3 AZs
+- It stores tables in at least 3 different AZs (1 replica / AZ)
+- It can survive the failure of an AZ without any additional configuration

 </details>